medgift/quantimage-melampus/docs/index.md

 # Melampus documenation
 Welcome!
-This the documentation for Melampus 0.0.3, the machine learning infrastracture package for [SPHN-Imagine](http://medgift.hevs.ch/wordpress/projects/imagine/) project
+This the documentation for Melampus, the machine learning infrastracture package for [SPHN-Imagine](http://medgift.hevs.ch/wordpress/projects/imagine/) project

 Melampus consists of three modules: